How much does repointing cost? What you can expect to pay

 Labour costs

-Regardless of mortar choice, "the most significant element that will define the budget and amount of material required," says Phil, "will be the size of the area and the joint width that needs repointing."
+Regardless of mortar choice, "the most significant element that will define the budget and amount of material required will be the size of the area and the joint width that needs repointing," says Phil Brown.

 Nonetheless, with brickwork in general having a more uniform structure, labour costs for repointing tend to be lower than stonework.

 It's something I have first hand knowledge of having employed stonemasons to repoint a listed building.
-The original lime mortar had also been patched up with cement mortar prior to the building being listed meaning we had to remove the cement and then replace it with lime mortar.
-The whole process took around 10 months to complete.
+The original lime mortar had been patched up with cement mortar prior to the building being listed.
+This meant we had to remove the cement and then replace it with lime mortar.
+The whole process took around 10 months to complete and was both costly and time-consuming.

 Other costs